oscar-99/ml-tweezers/README.md

 I have learnt an immense amount over the course of the project both practically and in 'soft skills' such as:

 - Spending dedicated time everyday working on an open ended and self directed project has taught me a lot about being resourceful.
-Often I would be completely lost on how to proceed and spent hours searching for a starting place.
-The volume of new machine learning papers is very high so I found that having a flow from high level summary at stack exchange and other forum posts as well as direction from the supervisor very important to obtain direction and find specific papers and articles that were critical reading.
+There is a huge volume of machine learning papers coming out every single day so it was important to use summarising posts, work with advisors and sift efficiently throught material to obtain the highest value information.

-- I learned a lot about practical implementation of keras models, proper data generation, processing and data storage techniques in pandas and numpy.
+- I learned a lot about practical implementation of keras models, proper data generation, processing and data storage techniques in pandas, keras and numpy.
 In particular, I leant a lot about modern neural networks like ResNet for both image and time series classification.

 - I learnt a lot about how to design a good workflow for model building.
 Specifically, I found out how important it is to have a good idea of the: *data generation -> data processing -> model training -> model output and analysis* pipeline before beginning the implementation.
 A lot of time on my project was spent recoding old systems that I had thrown together without knowing exactly where I was heading.
 If I had a good idea of my objectives and how I planned to implement from the start then I think I could have saved a lot time rewriting this code.